aziascreations/DotNet-ListComPort/readme.md

 git clone https://github.com/aziascreations/DotNet-ListComPort.git
 ```

-Once this is done, you can compile it with the [compile.bat](compile.bat) script file.
+Once this is done, you can compile it with the [make.bat](make.bat) script file.

+Please note that you may need to have to edit your `PATH` or the aforementioned script
+so that 7-Zip and Wix Toolset v3.14 can be used by it.

-Finally, you should be able to find the executables in the "[Builds](Builds/)" folder.
+Finally, you should be able to find the executables in the "[Builds](Builds/)" folder,
+and the distributable packages in the "[Packages](Packages/)" folder.

 ## License
 This project and all the libraries it uses are licensed under the [MIT](LICENSE) license.